Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Admitted Patients'.

-    b) HealthNet will take you to your Admissions page.
+    b) My Hospitali will take you to your Admissions page.

     c) Press the green 'Admit Patient' button located near the top of the page.